 - Occupational Therapist: An occupational therapist (OT) helps patients regain their ability to perform daily living and work activities.

-- Operations Research Analyst: An operations research analyst solves problems for organizations and businesses using his or her mathematical expertise.
+- Operations Research Analyst: An operations research analyst solves problems for organizations and businesses using their expertise in mathematics.

 - Optometrist: An optometrist diagnoses and treats disorders and diseases of the eye.